Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 ### Button With Two Modifiers

 A composite that requires two other buttons to be held when pressing the button that triggers the action.
-This is useful, for example, to represent keyboard shortcuts such as "CTRL+SHIFT+1" but is not restricted to keyboard controls, but is not restricted to keyboard controls, i.e. the buttons can be on any device and may be toggle buttons or full-range buttons like the gamepad triggers.
+This is useful, for example, to represent keyboard shortcuts such as "CTRL+SHIFT+1" but is not restricted to keyboard controls, i.e. the buttons can be on any device and may be toggle buttons or full-range buttons like the gamepad triggers.

 ```CSharp
 myAction.AddCompositeBinding("ButtonWithTwoMOdifiers")